Best Things To Do In Bali Indonesia 2025 - The Only Travel Guide You Need!

 Trek A Volcano Before Sunrise | One of 10 Top Things To Do In Bali Indonesia | via @Just1WayTicket

-I recommend to hire a motorbike and drive yourself to the rice terraces.
+If you want to go by your own, I recommend to hire a motorbike and drive yourself to the rice terraces.
 The ride itself will be amazing.
 You'll get the most spectacular views during sunset or even better, during sunrise.
 Come as early as possible to avoid the crowds.
-The pictures above were taken at Tegalalang, early in the morning before 6 AM.
-Was it worth it to get up that early?
-You bet...

 Learn Surfing in Kuta | One of 10 Top Things To Do In Bali Indonesia | via @Just1WayTicket